artbrock/holochain_docs/Holochain-Development-Introduction.md

     > * the Go programming language
     > * all the Go libraries that the Holochain Core depends on
     > * the Holochain Core
-    > * and finally, your myHolochainApp
+    > * and finally, your myholochainapp

     > **What did it do?**
     > * if you did not have them already, it downloaded the Alpine image from dockerhub along with all the Go dependencies from github.
     > * added the latest version of your source files from your host machine (this always happens)
-    > * ran hc test myHolochainApp
+    > * ran hc test myholochainapp
     >   * all the .json files in the /test/ directory of your source code are used to run tests on the code.
 This means that the code inside the docker image passes its own unit tests.

     > **What next?**<br><br>